francinapb/Final-Project/README.md

 BEDTools, VSEARCH, BLASTn: used in the data generation for *Pseudomonas putida*

 ## Citation
 Francina Parera-Bordoy.
-Optimising promoter finding software for se in pathogenic bacteria.
-University of Galway, 2025
+Optimising promoter finding software for use in pathogenic bacteria.
+University of Galway, 2025.

 ---

 ## Repository Structure